GlideIdentity/glide-fe-sdk-swift/README.md

 ### Verification Methods

-The SDK provides two verification methods:
+The SDK provides two verification methods using method overloading:

-1. **`verifyWithPhoneNumber(_:completion:)`**: Use this when you want to verify a specific phone number provided by the user.
+1. **`verify(_:completion:)`**: Use this when you want to verify a specific phone number provided by the user.
    - Use Case: `VerifyPhoneNumber`
    - Requires: Phone number in E.164 format